kintsugi-tech/cw-drip/README.md

 }
 ```

-This message requires to specify the token and the total amount of the distribution along with the tokens per epoch and number of epoch.
-Since the number of epochs times the tokens per epoch must be equal to the total initial amount, the message imposes the sender to double check the pool specifications.
+This message requires to specifying the token and the total amount of the distribution along with the tokens per epoch and the number of epochs.
+Since the number of epochs times the tokens per epoch must be equal to the total initial amount, the message imposes the sender to double-check the pool specifications.

-In order to distribute the shares a `ExecuteMsg::DistributeShares` tx must be sent to the contract.
-There is no constraint on who can trigger the distribution.
-To better understand how tokens will be distributed let's make an example with a drip pool of 200TOKEN distributed in 2 epochs.
-This means 100TOKEN distributed every epoch.
-Let's consider the first two distribution epoch with a minimum required staked tokens of 10.
+In order to distribute shares an `ExecuteMsg::DistributeShares` tx must be sent to the contract.
+Any user that received shares can decide to burn them to withdraw the associated tokens through the `ExecuteMsg::WithdrawTokens` tx.
+Anyone can trigger the distribution.

+To better understand how tokens are distributed let's make an example with a drip pool of 200 TOKEN distributed in 2 epochs.
+This means 100 TOKEN distributed every epoch.
+Let's consider the first two distributions with 10 TOKEN as a minimum staked requirement.

 | Epoch | Bob staking | Alice staking | Bob shares | Alice shares | Total shares | Distributed tokens |
 | ----- | ----------- | ------------- | ---------- | ------------ | ------------ | ------------------ |
 | 1     | 5           | 12            | 0          | 12           | 12           | 100                |
 | 2     | 15          | 20            | 15         | 12 + 20 = 32 | 32 + 15 = 47 | 100 + 100 = 200    |

-At the end of this distribution, we will have:
+At the end of these distributions, we will have:

-$$ \text{Bob}: floor\Big(\frac{32}{47} \times 200\Big) = 136 \text{TOKEN}$$
+$$ \text{Bob}: \bigg\lfloor\frac{32}{47} \times 200\bigg\rfloor = 136 \: \text{TOKEN}$$

-$$ \text{Alice}: floor\Big(\frac{15}{47} \times 200\Big) = 63 \text{TOKEN}$$
+$$ \text{Alice}: \bigg\lfloor\frac{15}{47} \times 200\bigg\rfloor= 63 \: \text{TOKEN}$$

-The remaining 200 - 136 - 63 = 1TOKEN will be withdrawable from the owner of the contract.
+The remaining $200 - 136 - 63 = 1$ TOKEN may be withdrawn from the contract owner.
 ## What is missing

 The following messages handler are still to be implemented: